GDQuest/learn-gdscript/README.md

 Over 1600 backers funded this project on Kickstarter, which is why we could make a complete interactive app to learn GDScript for free.

-## The app is in beta

-We first released the app on December 28, 2021.
-It's currently in a beta testing phase.

-While we're doing our best to make everything work, you should expect issues.
-Please report any issue or bug you face to help make the app better for you and everyone else.

-To do so:

-- Head to the [Issues](https://github.com/GDQuest/learn-gdscript/issues) tab.
-- Search for a report matching your issue.
-- If you can't find any, click the _New issue_ button in the top-right corner.
-- Follow the instructions on the screen.

 ## How to run the app

 You can test the app online here: